EightFold24/pwa-training/02-JavaScript/02-first-steps/04-variables/README.md

 The `var` keyword is *almost* the same as `let`.
 It also declares a variable, but in a slightly different, "old-school" way.

 There are subtle differences between `let` and `var`, but they do not matter for us yet.
-We'll cover them in detail in the chapter <info:var>.

 ## A real-life analogy